Myrnohrad: Russo-Ukrainian War

 Since the onset of Russia's offensive to reach Pokrovsk in July 2024, their forces have advanced increasingly closer to Myrnohrad; on 13 August, a Ukrainian soldier said that Russian forces in the area were tasked with the city's capture, and on 16 August, Ukrainian officials reported that Russia was six kilometers from the city.
 The recent advances led the population to be ordered to evacuate, with an estimated 20,000 people remaining in the city on 16 August, and a complete evacuation expected by the end of August 2024.
 On 19 August, Head of the Myrnohrad Military Administration Yuriy Tretyak warned that only one to three days are left to evacuate the city in face of advancing Russian troops, and that Myrnohrad was shelled for several days already.

 On 29 August, Russian forces reportedly entered the southern outskirts of Myrnohrad, although whether these were only reconnaissance groups or if actual soldiers were in the city was disputed.

-In wake of Russia's offensive towards Pokrovsk, in late 2024 and January of 2025, Myrnohrad saw a steady advancement of Russian forces on the town.
+In wake of Russia's offensive towards Pokrovsk, in late 2024 and January 2025, Myrnohrad saw a steady advancement of Russian forces on the town.
 Since the start of battle, it has been subjected to heavy bombardment, including the shelling of a hospital.
+As of 12 December 2025, after the end of Pokrovsk siege, the town was fully encircled by Russian forces and main battles are taking place in the central part.
+As of late December 2025, at least half or most of the town was under Russian control.
+By 31 December 2025, the entire Myrnohrad city center and Svitle district were captured by Russian forces.
+By late January 2026, the city was reportedly under "near-total" Russian control.
+On 4 February 2026, ISW reported that Russian forces had captured Myrnohrad.